Private Information Retrieval from Locally Repairable Databases with Colluding Servers: Introduction

 Explicit PIR schemes from a database that uses an MDS storage code, and for $ \tau \geq 1 $ colluding servers, were obtained in \cite{hollanti, razan-it, razan-isit, zhang-ge}.
 The optimal rate for a fixed number $ m $ of stored files is

 for the cases $ \tau = 1 $ \cite{banawan-ulukus, sun-jafar} and $ k = 1 $ \cite{sun-jafar-colluding}, although (\ref{eq highest rates}) is not optimal in general \cite{conjecture}.
 If the MDS storage code has dimension $ k $ and length $ N $, \textit{universal} PIR schemes (compatible with any $ (N,k) $ MDS storage code) were obtained in \cite{razan-it, razan-isit} with rate $ R = 1/ N $, for $ \tau = N-k $, and rate $ R = (N-k)/N $ for $ \tau = 1 $.
-For $ \tau = 1 $ or $ k = 1 $, these rates become optimal exponentially fast as the number of files increases, according to (\ref{eq highest rates}).
-For $ \tau > 1 $ and $ k > 1 $, the optimal rate is unknown in general, but the rate of the PIR scheme in \cite{hollanti}, $ R = (N - k - \tau + 1)/N $, is the highest known for an unrestricted number of files and is always strictly larger than that of known universal PIR schemes \cite{razan-it}.
-Unfortunately, the scheme in \cite{hollanti} works for (generalized) Reed-Solomon storage codes \cite{reed-solomon}, but not for other MDS storage codes.
-Recently, it has been shown in \cite{oneshot} that the rate in \cite{hollanti} can be improved for a finite number of files $ m $ to the rate in (\ref{eq highest rates}).
-However, the improved rate (\ref{eq highest rates}) reduces again to $ (N - k - \tau + 1)/N $ exponentially fast as the number of files increases.
+For $ \tau = 1 $ or $ k = 1 $, these rates tend to the optimal rate (\ref{eq highest rates}) as the number of files $ m $ increases, and in fact they become very close already for moderate values of $ m $ (since $ m $ appears in the exponent).
+We also remark that, in practical scenarios, we usually have $ m \gg N $.